DISAPERE: A Dataset for Discourse Structure in Peer Review Discussions: Dataset

-\paragraph{Concur} The author concurs with the premise of the context.
-This includes answering a question or discussing a request change that has been made to the manuscript, conceding a criticism in an evaluative sentence. \paragraph{Dispute} The author disputes the premise of the context.
-The rebuttal sentence may reject a criticism or request, disagree with an underlying fact or assertion, or mitigate criticism (accepting a criticism while, e.g., arguing it to be offset by other properties). \paragraph{Non-argument} Encompassing rebuttals such as \textit{social} actions (such as thanking reviewers), \textit{structuring} labels, for sentences that organize the review, and \textit{summary} when the authors summarize the contributions of their manuscript or the contents of the rebuttal
+(1) \textit{concur}: The author concurs with the premise of the context.
+This includes answering a question or discussing a requested change that has been made to the manuscript, conceding a criticism in an evaluative sentence.
+(2) \textit{dispute}: The author disputes the premise of the context.
+The rebuttal sentence may reject a criticism or request, disagree with an underlying fact or assertion, or mitigate criticism (accepting a criticism while, e.g., arguing it to be offset by other properties).
+(3) \textit{non-arg}: Encompasses rebuttal actions including \textit{social} actions (such as thanking reviewers), and \textit{structuring} labels, for sentences that organize the review.

+Responses to \textit{request}s are further annotated: if the author \textit{concur}s, we record whether the task has been completed by the time of the rebuttal, or promised by the camera ready deadline; if the author \textit{dispute}s, we record whether the task was deemed to be out of scope for the manuscript.